On average your neighbors pay $71 a monthSee Your Rates

 Tripnet.org reports that 40 percent of Colorado's major roads are in poor or mediocre condition.
 This costs drivers statewide $1.9 billion in extra vehicle operating costs.
 This works out to $468 per motorist each year.

-Moving violations including speeding tickets and accidents can increase your rates when points are added to your driver's license.
-Too many points on your license will designate you as a high-risk driver.
-If that happens, your insurance rates will ride sharply.
+Moving violations including speeding tickets and causing accidents can increase your insurance rates.
+That's because tickets can add points to your driver's license.
+Too many points on your driving record signals to your insurance company that you're a risky driver.
+Your insurer could change your status from preferred to non-standard (or high-risk).
+If that happens, your insurance premium will get really expensive.

 The City of Colorado Springs Municipal Court website allows you to make payments, and provides important court information.